If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-Measure and pour 2 cups of vinegar into the reservoir.
-Place the carafe on the hot plate of your machine.
+Pour 2 cups of white vinegar into the carafe-side water reservoir and fill the rest with water.
+Place the empty carafe on the hot plate.

 Pro Tip

-How to Clean the Single-Serve Side of Your FlexBrew
+How to Clean the Single-Serve Side of a FlexBrew

 • Time: 45 minutes